Everyone’s on social. In fact, 89% of businesses, from personal brands to large corporations, have a social media presence.

 What You Can Do: Personify your brand.
 Think of it this way: If your brand were a person, what would s/he post on social media?
 How would s/he respond to a tweet or a comment?
 What content is important for her/him to share?

-You Ignore Your Followers’ Influencers
+You Ignore the Influence of Your Followers

 You can have all the science and indisputable facts as to why your product or service is the best choice.
 However, if an important influencer disagrees, then your case gets thrown out the window.